 Self-directed support is the new way that social care services are delivered.
 It means that you choose and control what you do with your time, what help you get and from whom.
 Anyone aged 18 or over who is eligible for social care support can use this system to get a personal budget and the help that they need.
 This video is from Ben who lives in Leeds, who uses a personal budget.
 The YouTube link on the right will show you some more films to give you an idea of how they work.

 Steps to getting a personal budget are below.
-This is a summary of the booklet 'Your Personal Budget' which you can download below.
+This is a summary of the booklet 'Your Personal Budget' which you can download from the documents section.

 Step 1 – Your assessment.